kylpo/react-playbook/notes/mobx.md

 - [mobxjs/react-particles-experiment: An experiment to see if you can make a particle generator in redux+react+d3.](https://github.com/mobxjs/react-particles-experiment)

 # Best Practices
+The [Provider and Inject](https://github.com/mobxjs/mobx-react#provider-and-inject) pattern is a great way to inject store observables as props, so the component can use its usual React lifecycle hooks.

 __Stores__: Separate your ui-stores (forms, navigation, modals) and domain-stores (models).
 See [Defining data stores](http://mobxjs.github.io/mobx/best/store.html).

-Never pass mobx observables as props.
-Just import them where they are needed.
-As [@luc_h](https://twitter.com/luc_h/status/741893763765809152) said, "Props are a React thing, MobX has nothing to do with them."

 "If you want to update some observables automatically (e.g. in autorun), you probably should use computed instead" - [mweststrate](https://twitter.com/mweststrate/status/738955213009096704)